COA Speakers Bureau

 - Provide at least 30 days notice for your event/speaker request.

-- In general, we are best able to accomodate events and presentations that are scheduled during nornal business hours, Monday-Friday.
-Our weekend availabilty is very limited and is reserved for large groups and events (100 or more people for a presentation; 500 or more people for an event).
+- In general, we are best able to accommodate events and presentations that are scheduled during normal business hours, Monday-Friday.
+Our weekend and evening availability is very limited and is reserved for large groups and events (100 or more people for a presentation; 500 or more people for an event).

 Council on Aging Programs

 What help is available for seniors, people with disabilities and caregivers in our community?
 Learn about the breadth of services available to seniors, people with disabilities and caregivers in our community.
 You will learn about Ohio's Aging Network, including the role of your Area Agency on Aging; affordable programs that help seniors and people with disabilities remain independent in their homes and communities; support for family caregivers; and programs that help people transition from one care setting to another.